hpe-container-platform-community/hcp-demo-env-aws-terraform/docs/README-VPN.md

 Note:

-- The VPN server is provided by SoftEther on the RDP Linux server.
+- The VPN server is provided by [SoftEther](https://www.softether.org/) running on the RDP Linux server.
 - SoftEther is used because it does not have the 2 user limitation like OpenVPN.
-- The vpn server is only accessible by whitelisted client IP addresses, e.g. those managed by terraform.
+- The SoftEther VPN server is only accessible by whitelisted client IP addresses, e.g. those managed by terraform.

 ## Mac Setup